psoloway/puppetlabs-tomcat/README.md

 #####`host_name`

-*Optional.* Specifies the network name of the virtual host, as registered on your DNS server.
+Specifies the network name of the virtual host, as registered on your DNS server.
 Maps to the [name XML attribute](http://tomcat.apache.org/tomcat-8.0-doc/config/host.html#Common_Attributes).
+Valid options: a string.
 Default: the '[name]' passed in your define.

 #####`parent_service`

 Specifies which Service element the Host should nest under.
+Valid options: a string containing the name attribute of the Service.
 Default: 'Catalina'.

 #####`additional_attributes`

-*Optional.* Specifies any further attributes to add to the Host.
+Specifies any further attributes to add to the Host.
 Valid options: a hash of '< attribute >' => '< value >' pairs.
+Default: {}.

 #####`attributes_to_remove`

-*Optional.* Specifies any attributes to remove from the Host.
+Specifies any attributes to remove from the Host.
 Valid options: an array of '< attribute >' => '< value >' pairs.
+Default: [].

 ####tomcat::config::server::listener

 #####`catalina_base`

 Specifies the base directory of the Tomcat installation.
+Valid options: a string containing an absolute path.
+Default: $::tomcat::catalina_home.

 #####`listener_ensure`